 Vanuatu is generally safe to walk at night, but like other countries, travelers must always be vigilant and steer clear isolated locations or streets with limited street lighting.
 Travelers should follow the advice of resort staff to avoid walking down streets with poor lighting to minimize the risk of potentially dangerous situations such as violent crime or sexual assault.

-Port Vila and other popular islands to visit and retire from in Vanuatu include Espiritu Santo, Luganville, and Tanna Island.
+Port Vila and other popular islands to visit and retire in Vanuatu include Espiritu Santo, Luganville, and Tanna Island.
 These destinations are well protected and home to many expats, visiting tourists, and helpful locals, offering a safe experience during night-time activities.

 Is Vanuatu safe to live in?